ey7/project-three/planning.md

 - One major colour theme (green) with a scondary colour of orange throughout for visual consistency.
 - One sans-serif font across the whole site, with attractive Exo 2 modern font.
 - White background with dark grey text for optimum readability.
-- Attractive jumbotron on home page
+- Attractive jumbotron on home page.
 - Identical sticky navbar on all pages.
 - Green success flash alerts and orange warning alerts for good UX.